 The Housing And Urban Renewal Agency of Polk County is a Section 8 and Public Housing Public Housing Agency in Dallas, Oregon.

-As of March 31st, 2016 the Housing And Urban Renewal Agency of Polk County manages 640 active Housing Choice Vouchers.
+As of the most recent VMS report, Housing And Urban Renewal Agency of Polk County manages 648 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 |Monthly Cost Per Voucher||$507||$696||$303||$883|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 12% having issued approximately 53 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 1 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 11 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.8 persons and has a household income of $13,305 per year.
 92% of households were very low income (VLI) and 65% were extremely low income (ELI).
 31% of households had wages as a major source of income, 17% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 47% of households had other income (Social Security, Disability or Pension) as their major source of income.